-The Express Driving Collar is Brodhead’s very best driving collar.
+The Express Driving Collar is Brodhead’s very best leather driving collar.
 It is a very heavy duty, full grain, driving collar.
-Very firm.
+Very firm with a little more draft.
 This collar has been upgraded by using all veg-tan leather.
-It is even more firm and has a little more draft.
+Sizing from Mini thru Draft.

-The Like all of our Collars, the Express is an American made collar.
-Made individually, by American craftsmen, using traditional methods, equipment and quality materials.
+Like all of our collars, the Express Driving Collar is American made.
+Each is made individually, by American craftsmen, using traditional methods, equipment and quality materials.

 How to Measure for a Collar:

 - Use a collar measuring tool or make your own tool using two carpenter’s squares (L shaped rulers) or L shaped cardboard cutouts.
 Overlap the long sides of the two rulers or cutouts forming what looks like a letter C or one vertical side of a collar.